hrissan/protocute/README.md

 `std::variant` is generated, plus `enum` mapped to variant index (if identical types are used, you can only set and get by index).

-`Enum` contains field index in `std::variant``, not field number used as an identifier on wire.
+`Enum` contains field index in `std::variant`, not field number used as an identifier on wire (your code does not need to know that).

 So in your code you can access particular field as
 ```